Undergraduate Program - FAQ

-Answer: Students may apply for admission to the Jon M. Huntsman School of Business after they have completed 24 credits including a “C” in the following: ACCT 2010 (B for ACCT), ECN 1500, ENGL 2010, MGT 1050, MIS 2100, STAT 2300 or 2000.
+Answer: Students may apply for admission to the Jon M. Huntsman School of Business after they have completed 24+ post high credits, receive a C or better in the following: ACCT 2010 (B for ACCT), ECN 1500, ENGL 2010, MGT 1050, MIS 2100, STAT 2300 or 2000 and have a minimum GPA of 2.75.
 Applications must be received by December 1 for spring semester, April 1 for summer semester, and July 1 for fall semester.
-We ask all students who wish to major within the Huntsman School to apply.
 Admissions requirements

 Answer: Admission to the Jon M. Huntsman School of Business is an important step toward graduation.
 Students must be admitted into the Jon M. Huntsman School of Business before they can register for 3000 to 5000-level courses.
 Admission is also required to start the graduation application process.
 Apply for admissions.

-Answer: When the semester is finished and ALL grades have posted, you will be notified of your application decision via email.
+Answer: When the semester is finished, and ALL grades have posted admission applications will be reviewed and you will be notified of your application decision via email.
 If accepted, you will be assigned an advisor within the department of your major.
 If you are not accepted the reasons for denial will be listed.

 Answer: No. However; general education requirements must be completed to graduate from Utah State University.